 The iPhone 11 Pro Max was announced on September 10, 2019 and it came out on September 20 in the US, UK, Australia and a variety of other markets around the globe.

 Yes, it rivals the cost of some MacBooks in certain territories, but that’s not really a fair comparison - these are different products with different specifications, designed to do very different things.
-However, it does illustrate how expensive the iPhone 11 Pro Max is if you want the very top phone from Apple.
+However, it does illustrate how expensive the iPhone 11 Pro Max is.

 The iPhone 11 Pro Max price starts at $1,099 / £1,149 / AU$1,899 for the 64GB model.
 Storage capacity then jumps to 256GB, with an asking price of $1,249 / £1,299 / AU$2,149.